McZonk/QCMyo/ReadMe.md

  - Pairing modes
  - Load Training profiles

-You can either build the plug-in yourself or unpack [QCMyo.plugin.zip](QCMyo.plugin.zip) and copy the *QCMyo.plugin* to *~/Graphics/Quartz Composer Plug-Ins*.
+You can either build the plug-in yourself and copy the *QCMyo.plugin* to *~/Graphics/Quartz Composer Plug-Ins*.
+If you run from within Xcode the plug-in will be installed in the correct location.
 The [Sample.qtz](Sample.qtz) contains a sample how to use the Myo inside of Quartz Composer.

 ![Screenshot](Screenshot.png)